 Philippe Audouin, Directeur Général Finances – CFO and member of the Executive Board

 Emmanuelle de l’Ecotais, in charge of photographic collections of the Museum of Modern Art

-Jean-Luc Monterosso, Director of La Maison Européenne de la Photographie
+Jean-Luc Monterosso, Former director of La Maison Européenne de la Photographie

 Corinne Thorillon, Deputy Chief of Service photo-culture – Paris Match